capactio/capact/docs/tutorial/rocketchat-installation/README.md

 1. Make sure to separate workloads

-   For a better performance and durability, it is better to run MongoDB and RocketChat on separate nodes.
+   For a better performance and durability, it is recommended to run MongoDB and RocketChat on separate nodes.
 MongoDB is by default configured to prefer being run on nodes with label `node.voltron.dev/type=storage`.
 We will also configure RocketChat affinity to not schedule pods on such nodes.

    Select any worker node and replace the `<NODE NAME>` with the node name and run: